Eye of the Needle (Star Trek: Voyager): Reception

 Reviewers Lance Parkin and Mark Jones enjoyed the episode, praising its suspense, its twists and its depiction of the crew's frustration at their fate.

 Out of the 16 episodes in the first season of Star Trek: Voyager aired in early 1995, "Eye of the Needle" tied "Caretaker" for the highest rated episode on TV.com as of 2018.
 Both of the episodes had a rating of 8.7 surpassing the next closest which was "State of Flux" which had a rating of 8.5 as of 2018.

 In 2015, Den of Geek suggested "Eye of a Needle" for a binge-watching guide that focused on Star Trek: Voyager episodes featuring time travel.

 In 2016, Vox rated this one of the top 25 essential episodes of all Star Trek.

 In 2017, Den of Geek ranked actor Vaughn Armstrong as the Romulan character Telek R’Mor, as the 5th best guest star on Star Trek: Voyager.

-In 2019, Screen Rant ranked the character introduced in this episode, Telek R’mor, as the number one most important Romulan of the Star Trek franchise.
+In 2019, Screen Rant ranked the character introduced in this episode, Telek R’mor, as one of the 10 most important Romulans of the Star Trek franchise.

 In 2019, Higgy Pop noted this episode as one of the time travel stories of the Star Trek franchise.

 In 2020, SyFy Wire ranked "Eye of the Needle" the 14th best episode of Star Trek: Voyager; they note that crew is able to make contact with a ship in the Alpha Quadrant but there is a plot twist.
 Also in 2020, Gizmodo listed this episode as one of the "Must watch" episodes from season one of the show.

 In 2020, The Digital Fix said this was the best episode in season one, and praised Vaughn Armstrong's acting.
 They felt the episode connected the audience with feelings of loss the crew were feeling by being lost in space.

+In 2020, io9 listed this as one of the seven "must-watch" episodes of Star Trek: Voyagers first season.

-In 2020, Tor.com gave the episode 9/10 and praised guest star Vaughn Armstrong, who they said delivered a "rounded, complex, fascinating character", as well as Mulgrew and Dawson's scenes.
+In 2020, Tor.com gave the episode 9 out of 10 and praised guest star Vaughn Armstrong, who they said delivered a "rounded, complex, fascinating character", as well as Kate Mulgrew and Roxann Dawson's scenes.